vmalnathnambiar/exfilms/doc/how-to-exfilms-the-complete-guide.md

 `-s`, `--filterSpectrumData` \*_Required_

-ExfilMS also provides you with the functionality of filtering the spectrum based on its properties such as spectrum type, MS level and polarity.
-With this flag, you can also decide to exclude the spectra (m/z and intensity array) acquired for each spectrum from being stored in the output file.
-This spectra exclusion filter is particularly useful if you are interested in analysis only the metadata of each spectrum.
+ExfilMS also provides you with the functionality of filtering the spectrum data based on its properties such as spectrum type, MS level and polarity.
+With this flag, you can also decide to exclude the spectra (m/z and intensity array) acquired of each scan point (retention time) from being stored in the output file.

+> [!NOTE]\
+> The spectra exclusion filter is particularly useful if you are interested only in analysing the metadata of each spectrum (i.e., total ion current, base peak intensity).

 <br>